keliang11/cse15l-lab-reports/week1-lab-report.md

 ## Installing Visual Studio Code

 Next, install VSCode.
-I already had this instealled previously, but it is pretty straightforward.
+I already had this installed previously, but it is pretty straightforward.
 Go to https://code.visualstudio.com/ and follow the instructions.
+This process went smoothly for me so I have nothing much to add here.

 After successfully installing, you should be able to open a window like the one below.(SEE BELOW)